 You’ll need to test your app’s user interface every time a new OS version is released.
 Google and Apple also change how their phone’s UI works at times, so you’ll need to adapt quickly to those changes too.

-The React Native ecosystem is enormous and provides a lot of pre-built packages for developers.
+Versus Flutter, the React Native ecosystem is enormous and provides a lot of pre-built packages for developers.
 While this lets them produce apps more quickly, it becomes a problem when a package developer stops updating their software.

 React Native has many abandoned packages in the wild.
 Your developers will need to make sure they’re using software that’s likely to stay updated in the future (if there is such a thing!) and make sure everything they currently use still gets updates.